jennguyen1/nhuyhoa/_posts/2015-11-24-Nonlinear-Regression.md

 # Generalized Additive Models
 Generalized additive models combines the nonlinear equations of several variables into one linear model.
 The idea is to fit a model to each variable separately.
 Any variety can be used (OLS, splines, loess, etc).
 Those models are then combined into a single general additive model.
 Even though GAMS are additive, lower order interactions can be included easily as well.

-In R, one can fit this model in R by combining the other nonlinear methods.
+In R, fit this model in R by combining the other nonlinear methods.

 * Fit with `gam(Y ~ s(X1, ...) + bs(X2, ...) + X3 + ns(X4) + lo(X5, ...) + ...)`
 * View the plots with `plot.gam()`